aamcrae/pweb/README.md

 # pweb
-Generator for web based photo albums
+pweb is a generator for web based photo albums.